felleg/felleg.gitlab.io-backup/content/reads/read-61-where-good-ideas-come-from.md

 1. (p.
 61) The ground zero of innovation is not the microscope.
 It is the conference table.
 1. (p.
 65) Information spillover is a feature, not a flaw.
 1. (p.
-76) Hunches that don't connect are doomed to star hunches.
+76) Hunches that don't connect are doomed to stay hunches.
 1. (p.
 78) Sustaining the slow hunch is less a matter of perspiration than of *cultivation*.
 You give the hunch enough nourishment to keep it growing, and plant it in fertile soil, where its roots can make